-The Thanksgiving holiday is upon us yet again, and as I say every year, it’s kind of a shame it comes so close to the winter holidays.
+The holidays are upon us yet again, and as I say every year, it’s time to start eating more side dishes.

 Or at least I will, and you will too, after enjoying these surprisingly tasty, fabulously easy side dishes.
-They’re perfect on the Thanksgiving table or on any other day of the year.
+They’re perfect on the table for the holidays or on any other day of the year.
 Now to be clear, for our purposes, we’re going to take a few common kitchen staples for granted, so when I say a dish uses “two ingredients,” and then I ask you to use some salt and olive oil, don’t go calling me a goddamned liar, because that would be an egregious over reaction.
 Just go with it, okay?

 The easy side dishes on the docket today require minimal culinary prowess and are, in fact, almost totally hands-off after the initial prep.
 That will free you up to enjoy a glass or twelve of rum-ridden eggnog or to enter an apoplectic panic over the fact that you have surely ruined the turkey.
 (Fifteen minutes per pound at 350 degrees Fahrenheit, baby.
 Relax and have some more nog.)